 Learn the concepts of directions, cardinal directions, sunrise, sunset etc. It’s preferable not to solve these questions verbally.
 Always draw a sketch.
 Watch the video to learn this topic:-

 There are rules and formulas for this chapter which you must know in order to solve them accurately in minimum time.
 Understand questions of left and right as well as top and bottom and between.
 Watch the following video to learn the tips and trick of this topic.

-Preparation Tips for General Awareness
+Important books and Preparation tips for General Awareness

 Some SSC CPO books / resources which will help you prepare for the general awareness section daily are:

 - Daily Newspaper

 General knowledge/awareness is divided into 2 main parts: STATIC GK & CURRENT AFFAIRS.

 - International Organizations: Major world organizations including economic organizations like WTO, IMF, and WB are important.
 Various political global groupings like UN and regional groups like ASEAN, SAARC, etc. are also important.One can expect regarding headquarters, chairpersons, functions of the organization or any other major reform/ event that took place (pertaining to the organization).